 Harold J. Bursztajn, M.D. | President

-Harold J. Bursztajn, M.D., is a Founding Director and President of the American Unit of the UNESCO Bioethics Chair.
+Harold J. Bursztajn, M.D., is a Founding Director and President of the American Unit of the International Chair in Bioethics.
 He is a Princeton (‘72) and Harvard Medical School (’76) graduate, maintains an active psychiatric patient practice, teaches and mentors at Harvard Medical School, and consults locally, nationally, and internationally to physicians across the primary and medical specialties, health care institutions and the judiciary as an expert in medical ethics, forensic psychiatry and risk management.
 At Harvard Medical School he co-founded the Program in Psychiatry and the Law at the Beth Israel Medical Center and the Massachusetts Mental Health Center, has served as the Medical School Alumni Council representative to the Harvard University Alumni Council ad has a special interest in medical education related philanthropic activities.
 In recognition of his many years serving as a Principal Mentor for students at Harvard Medical School Dr. Bursztajn received the A. Clifford Barger Excellence in Mentoring Award.
 His continued interest in post-traumatic growth and career-long medical education is reflected by his being honored in 2015 as a Vanderbilt Medical School Flexner Deans Lecturer.
 A video of his Flexner Dean’s Lecture Healthcare from Hell to Here: Moral Courage and Vulnerability from the Shoah (1939-1945) to Today is available on the Vanderbilt website.

 Dr. Bursztajn continues to be interested in related issues which have emerged.
 Thus the population has aged, and neuropsychiatric knowledge has advanced that there are now related issues relevant to the capacity of fragile elderly.
 New technology, such as the internet, also brings with it a host of clinical, forensic and bioethical issues that Dr. Bursztajn continues to explore with a variety of students and colleagues.